Ilfracombe Women’s Fight Club

 Mr Scrimpton Buff-Orpington-Brown.

-His eyebrows sweep rubbish from the streets,
+His eyebrows sweep rubbish from streets,

 He’s erratic and changes directions.